Republican Gingrich proposes updated Contract with America

 He would let people pick between a tax credit to pay for health insurance or allow them to deduct the value of their insurance up to a point.

-"I think that we are in the kind of trouble as a country that puts a premium on having solutions rather than slogans," Gingrich told reporters.
-"And I think this is going to be a unique election in which people really are worried and they really do want to know, 'What would you do?' and, 'How would you do it?' and, 'Why should I believe you?'
-And I think this is the beginning of laying that out."

-Gingrich would also overhaul the Social Security retirement system by letting younger workers have the option to put some of their contributions into personal savings accounts.
+And he would overhaul the Social Security retirement system by letting younger workers have the option to put some of their contributions into personal savings accounts.

 A Fox News poll had Gingrich with 11 percent support among Republican voters on Thursday, trailing Romney, Perry and Herman Cain.
 Gingrich had been in single digits for months after his campaign melted down and key staffers resigned in protest at what they considered a lax attitude toward campaigning.